At Green Lane our Governors work closely with the school’s leadership in mapping out the direction that we believe Green Lane should take.

 The Curriculum committee concerns itself with academic standards and with the quality of teaching in the classroom.
 It keeps a close eye on pupil progress during the year, compared with the school’s targets; reviews curriculum-related policies to make sure they are still appropriate and works to satisfy the Governing Body that the curriculum is being delivered as planned.

 The Personnel and Welfare committee holds the responsibility for staffing and pupil-related matters, including maintaining an overview of Special Education Needs (SEN) in the school.
-It too plays an important role in maintaining the school’s policies, typically covering matters that are not taught in the classroom.
+The SEN Governor is Tim Segasby.
+It also plays an important role in maintaining the school’s policies, typically covering matters that are not taught in the classroom.
 These might apply to the children (the school’s Behaviour policy, for example) or to the staff employed by the school, as in the Performance Management policy.